 Check out a few of my case studies from my time at Chase and NetJets.
 Some of these materials are proprietary so you'll need a username and password.
 If you don't already have one please reach out to me via my Contact form.

 I've spent the last 10 years designing web and mobile applications and have picked up a lot of experience in each phase of the user-centered design process.
 I have a foundation as an interaction designer and have tested countless designs with end-users.

 I have a keen eye for developing design patterns based on user and information needs.
 I look for relationships between information and try to consolidate information as much as possible.
 This keeps the design clean and uncluttered.
 It also makes for the best experience because it provides the user with the right information at the right time.

-Below are some concepts that I did for fun.
-I wanted to be able to find a food truck in the area and sketched out a few designs.
-I created a few wireframes, pulled together a visual design and applied it to the design.
-I also created the Dr. Office App as a part of a design exercise for CrossChx (now Olive).
-The third design is another concept based on one of my passions, beer.
-It's a work in progress.
+Below are some concepts that I did for fun a few years ago.
+I had wanted to be able to find a food truck in the area and sketched out a few designs. (recently updated - Nov, 2020.)
+I created some wireframes and then pulled together a visual design.
+I created the Dr. Office App as a part of a design exercise for CrossChx (now Olive).
+The third design is another concept I came up with while sipping on a cold brew.

-Great experiences don't happen by chance; they happen when you involve your users and review the entire experience from beginning to end.
+Great experiences don't happen by chance; they happen when you involve your users and review the entire experience from beginning to end -- Someone at Google.
 To be an interaction designer you must understand some basic design principles and rules, but to create great user experiences you must understand your user.